Enisseo/ephl/README.md

 Hello, world!
 ```

-See!
+See?
 You do what you need, not what a horrible piece of software told you to.
 If you are like me often
 in charge of the PHP code as well as the HTML/CSS/Javascript code, you do not have to create 3 different
-files for each new piece of code you write if you do not want to.
+files for each new piece of code you write *if you do not want to*.

 ## Templates (the nice way) ##

 After reading the previous sections, you still don't know what I think of template engines?
 They are made
 by Satan (aka CTO) and the Four Horsemen of the Apocalypse (aka developers) and their only goal is to
-piss off every existing guy, from the developer - who would like to write some good ol' PHP code, not learn
+upset every existing guy, from the developer - who'd like to write some good ol' PHP code, not learn
-a new language - to the designer - who would need the developer for every 20% task the engine is not able to
+a new language - to the designer - who'd need the developer for every 20% task the engine is not able to
-manage and who would have to learn a new language anyway.
+manage and who'd have to learn a new language anyway.

 ### The good ###

-So, in ePHL, the template language is PHP.
-Plain old PHP.
+In ePHL, the template language is PHP.
+Plain PHP.
 But as I'm a very kind person (when I'm not eating
 kittens), I've written some functions to help you:

 ```php